 Exception: The provisions of this code do not apply to temporary growing structures used solely for the commercial production of horticultural plants including ornamental plants, flowers, vegetables, and fruits.
 "Temporary growing structure" means a structure that has the sides and roof covered with polyethylene, polyvinyl, or similar flexible synthetic material and is used to provide plants with either frost protection or increased heat retention.
 A temporary growing structure is not considered a building for purposes of this code.

 C101.3 Intent.
-This code shall regulate the design and construction of buildings for the effective use and conservation of energy over the useful life of each building.
+This code shall regulate the design and construction of buildings for the use and conservation of energy over the life of each building.
 This code is intended to provide flexibility to permit the use of innovative approaches and techniques to achieve this objective.
 This code is not intended to abridge safety, health or environmental requirements contained in other applicable codes or ordinances.

 C101.4 Applicability.
 Where, in any specific case, different sections of this code specify different materials, methods of construction or other requirements, the most restrictive shall govern.
 Where there is a conflict between a general requirement and a specific requirement, the specific requirement shall govern.

-C101.4.1 Existing buildings.
-Except as specified in this chapter, this code shall not be used to require the removal, alteration or abandonment of, nor prevent the continued use and maintenance of, an existing building or building system lawfully in existence at the time of adoption of this code.

-C101.4.2 Historic buildings.
-The building official may modify the specific requirements of this code for historic buildings and require alternate provisions which will result in a reasonable degree of energy efficiency.
-This modification may be allowed for those buildings or structures that are listed in the state or national register of historic places; designated as a historic property under local or state designation law or survey; certified as a contributing resource with a national register listed or locally designated historic district; or with an opinion or certification that the property is eligible to be listed on the national or state registers of historic places either individually or as a contributing building to a historic district by the state historic preservation officer or the keeper of the national register of historic places.